 Data Capture and Classification

 The S-131 MHI Data Classification and Encoding Guide (DCEG) describes how data describing the real world should be captured using the types defined in the S-131 Feature Catalogue.
-This Guide is provided as a separate Annex.
+This Guide is provided as Annex A.

 Maintenance